bartosz-bear/bapi/postgresql.md

 `Employee` table and `Address` table are linked by the key column `EmployeeID`'. `EmployeeId` is a primary key in `Employee` table and a foreign key in `Address` table.

+In one-to-many relationship, the 'many' side of the relationship gets the foreign key column

 ![](./images/postgresql/one-to-many.png)

+## many-to-one relationship

+- vice versa of one-to-many relationship
+- 'many addresses belong to one employee'
+- 'many employees work in one department'

 ## many-to-many relationship